-Dental Health for Dogs and Cats
+Pet Dental Health for Viera Dogs and Cats

-Annual Exams
+Annual Exams for Pets is Essential

 It can be easy to say no to annual exams.
-You may think an extra $150 for your 3-year-old pet is simply a waste of time and money.
+You may think an extra $150 for your 3-year-old pet wastes time and money.
 This couldn’t be farther from the truth.
-According to the American Veterinary Medical Association (AVMA), 7080% of cats and dogs have developed periodontal disease by the age of three!
-Knowing what steps to take at the first signs of periodontal disease can help to prevent any further damage to your pet’s mouth and teeth.
+According to the American Veterinary Medical Association (AVMA), 7080% of cats and dogs have developed periodontal disease by age three!

-Brushing Teeth
+Brushing Your Dog’s or Cat’s Teeth

-Treats and Supplements
+Treats and Supplements for Your Pet’s Dental Health

-Dental treats and supplements are not the first line of defense in pet dental health, but it is definitely better than nothing at all.
-Viera Petworks, PetSmart, and even Amazon.com carry tons of different dental health products.
+PetSmart and even Amazon.com carry tons of different dental health products.
 These products may be a chew toy, dental chews, a specific dry dog or cat food, or a water additive.
 Your veterinarian can give you a list of specific brands of products that they recommend.

 One of my favorite products is Young Living’s Animal Scents Dental Pet Chew.
 I have been using Young Living Essential Oils for my entire family since 2014 and started using the Animal Scents products in 2016 when we adopted our first dog, Penny.
 They also make cat treats that are both healthy and yummy for your favorite feline.

-Regular Dental Cleanings
+Regular Dental Cleanings for Viera Dogs and Cats

-Schedule your pet’s annual exam today!
+Schedule your pet’s annual dental exam today!

 Melanie Haynes